Jamster3000/Joan-smart-assistant/README.md

 list-games - a list of games that can be played with Joan

+unsafe-scans - the amount of scans that returned as a dangerous website

+food - food
 ______________________________________________________________________________________________________________

 ###data files###

 The csv data files are named based on their letters

-ET.csv - Entity tag
+datasets/ET.csv - Entity tag

-ER.csv - Emotion recognition
+datasets/ER.csv - Emotion recognition

 conversations.csv - For remembing past conversations